murtlatif/whiteNoiseAnalysis/README.md

 ![Fashion-MNIST Sample Stimulus](assets/fashion-sample-stimulus.png)

-The classification image data is shown below for each of the models.
+The classification image data is shown below for each of the models, with the titles representing the ground truth followed by the predicted class.
+Inside the square brackets lists the quantity of samples that were classified as that class .

 <a id="classification-smaller-cnn"></a>